 - Feedback: Observer writes a formal letter based on classroom observations and pre- and post-observation conversations.
 This letter should include an overall assessment of the teaching observed.
-Observer sends a summative letter to the faculty member, who then uploads the letter to their review and/or tenure and promotion file, along with his or her own reflections and elaborations if they so choose.
+Observer then uploads the letter to the annual review portal.

 Documents and Form for Download

 The full Guidelines on both formative and summative observation is available here: Guidelines on Peer Observation of Teaching

 The Documentary Organiser is focused on documenting each section or activity that occurs during the class, and then providing space for the observer to comment on that activity and the learning they observe at that point in time.